 The Contract of Sale in Conveyancing Explained in Simple English

-The Contract of Sale is the legally binding document that ties the buyer and seller into completing the transfer of land/property in England and Wales.
+The Contract of Sale is the legally binding document that binds the buyer and seller to complete the transfer of land or property in England and Wales.
 The drafting of the contract happens right at the outset of the conveyancing process; however, it only ever becomes legally binding once your solicitor exchanges contracts.

-The terms of the contract are standard; however, the errors and mistakes that appear in the contract can delay the finalisation of the process.
+The terms of the contract are standard; however, errors or omissions can delay finalisation of the process.
 In this article, we explain how the contract is drafted, common mistakes, how to negotiate the terms, and the process for making the contract binding.

 What is the Contract of Sale in Conveyancing?